Now Reading

 Here are a few characteristics to look out for:

-The majority but not all of sextortionists reside in foreign countries such as: The Ivory Coast, The Philippines and Nigeria.
+• Language: The majority, but not all sextortionists, reside in foreign countries, such as The Ivory Coast, The Philippines, and Nigeria.
 To conceal their identity, they almost always create social media accounts that look like American women or men.
-If you are ever approached by an account that claims to have been born and raised in Los Angeles, California but communicates with broken English and grammar, you should be concerned.
+If you are ever approached by an account that claims to have been born and raised in Los Angeles, California, but communicates with broken English and grammar, you should be concerned.

 How to Deal with Snapchat Sextortion – How do I Protect Myself?